Quintaodaniel/SQL/README.md

 3. Run the seed script (`007_seed_data.sql`) to populate initial data.
 4. Use the scripts in `queries/` for data retrieval and updates.
 5. Validate everything with the scripts in `tests/`.

-## Recommendations

-- Always back up your database before making changes.
-- Use Git for version control and create branches for modifications.
-- Document all changes to avoid issues later.

----

-Created by Cria — with style and street smarts.